Keurig vs Drip Coffee Maker (What’s The Best Option?)

 What is a drip coffee maker?

-Drip coffee makers are around for decades now – the traditional coffee machines every Millennial has grown up with.
+Drip coffee makers have been around for decades now – the traditional coffee machines every Millennial has grown up with.

 Drip coffee makers are essentially an automatic way to brew traditional pour-over coffee in which water seeps through coffee grounds and filters through a strainer or a paper filter.